jamesWagstaff1985/AssignmentTwo/README.md

 ``

 A test visa will be charged and a confirmation of the billing will be sent to your email address.

+A worker runs every hour that deletes all obsolete tokens